 4. Business analytics can help us attract new customers, and delight the ones we already have, which will boost both top and bottom line revenue.

 Marrying company data with big data can help you pinpoint more of your best customers.
 Big data solutions provide a fast, effective way to query data across multiple systems.
-In addition to modeling data from ERP/ MRP and CRM systems like Microsoft Dynamics 365, smart companies are streaming real time data from multiple external sources, which can help you respond to customers faster.
+In addition to modeling data from ERP/ MRP and CRM systems like Microsoft Dynamics 365 for Finance and Operations and Dynamics 365 for Customer Service, smart companies are streaming real time data from multiple external sources, which can help you respond to customers faster.

 What key performance indicators do you track today?
 How could business analytics help your company be more competitive and gain more market share?
-If you’d like to explore your options, reach out to our team to request a free Business Analytics Value Assessment.
+If you’d like to explore your options, contact us to request a free Business Analytics Value Assessment.

 Author: Mark Hatting, Managing Director – Business AnalyticsOther articles you might be interested in: